ibm-cloud-docs/codeengine/appdeploy-source.md

 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to deploy an app.
 6. Select **Source code**.
 7. Click **Specify build details**.
 8. Select a source repository, for example, `https://github.com/IBM/CodeEngine`.
 You can optionally provide a branch name.
-If you do not provide a branch name and you leave the field empty, {{site.data.keyword.codeengineshort}} automatically determines the branch name.
+If you do not provide a branch name and you leave the field empty, {{site.data.keyword.codeengineshort}} automatically uses the default branch of the specified repository.
 Click **Next**.
 9. Select a strategy for your build and resources for your build.
 For more information about build options, see [Planning your build](/docs/codeengine?topic=codeengine-plan-build).
 Click **Next**.
 10. Select a container registry location, such as `IBM Registry, Dallas`.
 If your registry is private, you must [set up access](/docs/codeengine?topic=codeengine-add-registry) to it.
 11. Select your **Registry access**.
 If you are building your image to a {{site.data.keyword.registryshort}} instance that is in your account, you can select `Automatic`.